The Parea + Co Philosophy

 That is why Parea + Co. exists.

-Every itinerary we build starts from the same conviction: a gluten-free traveler should be able to arrive somewhere and feel like the city was expecting them.
+Everything we build starts from the same conviction: a gluten-free traveler should be able to arrive somewhere and feel like the city was expecting them.
 Not because the world has been reorganized on their behalf, but because the research has already been done.
 The restaurants have been vetted — not just for menu items, but for kitchen awareness, cross-contamination protocol, the kind of quiet competence that matters more than a gluten-free label on a menu.
-The hotels have been chosen with this traveler in mind.
-The questions have already been asked.

 What remains is the trip itself.
 The slow morning with nowhere to be.
 The market stall that turns out to be the best thing you eat all week.
 The restaurant you didn't plan on, two doors down from the one you did, that earns a place on the list for next time.
 Travel is still full of the unexpected — we wouldn't want it otherwise.
 But the unexpected should be the good kind.
 The kind that comes from being somewhere fully, not from scrambling to find something safe to eat at nine o'clock at night in a city where you don't speak the language.